Go Back Email Link

 Instructions

-• Chop the tiakarete parauri (dark chocolate) in to small pieces.
+• Chop the first measure of tiakarete parauri (dark chocolate) in to small pieces.

-• Add the hēki (eggs), huka one (caster sugar) and wanira (vanilla) in to a medium bowl.
+• Add the hēki (eggs), huka one (caster sugar) and wanira (vanilla) in to a large bowl.

-Whip on high for 2-3 minutes until the hēki (eggs) are light and fluffy.
+• Whip on high for 3 minutes until the hēki (eggs) are light and fluffy in colour and texture.

-• Slowly drizzle in the ranunga tiakarete (chocolate mixture) as you whip for another minute.
+• Slowly drizzle in the ranunga tiakarete (chocolate mixture) a little bit at a time as you whip for another minute.

 • Sift in the puehu parāoa (flour) and pēkana paura (baking powder).